Viola Beach: Deaths

-In the early hours of 13 February 2016, all four band members together with manager Craig Tarry were killed in what remains a largely unexplained incident on a lift bridge along the E4 motorway at Södertälje, southwest of Stockholm, Sweden.
-At around 2:00 am, witnesses saw the band's car, a Nissan Qashqai, clipping a stationary vehicle, driving through closed barriers and falling through a gap in the bridge, whose middle section was being lifted to let an oil tanker pass underneath.
-The band had played the previous day at the Where's the Music? festival in Norrköping, and they were returning to the hotel at Arlanda Airport.
+In the early hours of 13 February 2016, while driving past the Swedish town of Södertälje, all four band members were killed alongside their manager Craig Tarry in a car accident on a lift bridge along the E4 motorway.
+At around 2:00 am, witnesses saw the band's Nissan Qashqai clip a stationary vehicle, drive through closed barriers, and fall into the Södertälje Canal through a gap in a bridge whose middle section was being lifted to let an oil tanker pass.
+The band had played the previous day at the Where's the Music?
+Festival in Norrköping and were returning to their hotel at Arlanda Airport.

 The Swedish Police Authority opened an inquiry.
-Among their initial findings was that the driver, whose identity was not disclosed until an inquest was held, had no traces of alcohol nor drugs in his blood.
-It was also found that the car had braked before reaching the bridge, which, as the police stated, ruled out the possibility that the driver had fallen asleep.
+Among their initial findings was that the driver, whose identity was not revealed as Tarry until an inquest was held, had no traces of alcohol or drugs in his blood.
+It was also found that the car had braked before reaching the bridge, which, as the police stated, ruled out the possibility that Tarry had fallen asleep.
 However, the incident ultimately remained "completely inexplicable".

-In the United Kingdom, inquests into the deaths were opened and adjourned on 3 March at Warrington Coroner's Court by Cheshire coroner Nicholas Rheinberg, who also released the bodies of the five men so their families could make funeral arrangements.
-In December 2016, the coroner recorded a verdict of "road traffic collision".
-It is believed Lowe initially survived the impact and eventually drowned; the others died of head injuries.
+In the United Kingdom, inquests into the deaths were opened and adjourned on 3 March at Warrington Coroner's Court by coroner Nicholas Rheinberg, who also released the bodies of the five men so their families could make funeral arrangements.
+In December 2016, Rheinberg recorded a verdict of "road traffic collision".
+It is believed that the band's bassist Tomas Lowe initially survived the impact and eventually drowned, while the others all died from head injuries inflicted by the impact.